 The fastest path from template to your project:

-3. Set joist direction and spacing for your floor.
+4. Reconsider joist direction and spacing from the actual supports, openings, selected system, and authoritative design information.
 (See floor joist spacing explained.)

 For the full sequence, see how to draft a preliminary floor framing plan.